Boonanak/Active-Filters/README.md

-<h1>Active Low Pass Filters</h1>
+<h1>Active Filters</h1>

 ### [YouTube Demonstration Coming Soon](INSERTLINK)

 <h2>Description</h2>
-<p>An active low-pass filter is an electronic circuit designed to allow low-frequency signals to pass through while attenuating high-frequency signals.
+<p>An active filter is an electronic circuit designed to allow low-frequency signals,(low pass), high frequency signals, (high pass), or a specific band of frequency signals, (band pass), to pass through while attenuating all others signals.
 The term "active" indicates that the circuit uses active components, in our case an operational amplifier, in addition to passive components like resistors and capacitors.
 The op-amp provides gain and enhances the filter's performance compared to passive filters, allowing for better control over the filter's cutoff frequency and gain.</p>

 <h2>Environments Used</h2>
 <ul>